Skip to main content

 Simon Fell

+HELLO.
 It’s a huge honour to have been chosen as the Conservative Party's parliamentary candidate for Barrow and Furness.
+Over the next few weeks and months, I plan to get out and about, listening to you and meeting as many people as possible.

 Show only